 Such disclosure includes, but is not limited to, (i) a description of the nature of a reporting issuer's involvement in the U.S. marijuana industry; (ii) disclosure that marijuana is illegal under U.S. federal law and that enforcement of relevant laws is a significant risk; (iii) related risks including, among others, the risk that third party service providers could suspend or withdraw services and the risk that regulatory bodies could impose certain restrictions on the issuer's ability to operate in the U.S.; and (iv) a discussion of the reporting issuer's ability to access public and private capital, including which financing options are and are not available to support continuing operations.

 Additional disclosures are required to the extent a reporting issuer is deemed to be directly or indirectly engaged in the U.S. marijuana industry, or deemed to have "ancillary industry involvement", all as further described in the Staff Notice.

-At this time, the Company's involvement in the U.S. cannabis industry is very limited.
-The Company can be considered to have "indirect" involvement in cannabis activities under the Staff Notice through its investment in Liberty Health Sciences Inc. ("Liberty"), a cultivator and seller of medical marijuana in the United States.
-The Company also has investments in four other entities that have businesses, directly or indirectly, involved in the U.S. cannabis industry (Liberty and these four businesses are referred to herein as the "Investees").
+At this time, the Company's involvement in the U.S. cannabis industry is limited.
+The Company can be considered to have "indirect" involvement in cannabis activities under the Staff Notice through its investments in Liberty Health Sciences Inc. ("Liberty"), Captor Capital Corp. ("Captor"), CannCure Investments Inc. ("CannCure"), Green Growth Brands Ltd. ("Green Growth") and SOL Global Investments Corp. ("SOL Global"), each of which is, directly or indirectly, a cultivator and/or seller of marijuana in the United States.
+The Company also has investments in five other entities that have businesses, directly or indirectly, involved in the U.S. cannabis industry (Liberty, Captor, CannCure, Green Growth, SOL Global and these five businesses are referred to herein as the "Investees").
 The Company does not operate, nor control any subsidiary that is directly engaged, in the cultivation or distribution of marijuana in accordance with a U.S. state license.
 The Company is subject to the requirements of the Staff Notice and accordingly provides the following disclosures: